Applied AI

 Data Provenance, Lineage, and Reproducibility

 Provenance and reproducibility are foundational for claims data packaging.
-A robust pattern captures data origin, transformation steps, tool versions, and decision logs, enabling reconstruction of the exact payload that was produced at a given time.
+A robust pattern captures data origin, transformation steps, tool versions, and decision logs, enabling reconstruction of the exact payload produced at a given time.
 Strategies include:

 • Model and tool governance: version AI agents, runtimes, and transformation libraries to reproduce results precisely.